 The Parliamentary Campaign to End Immigration Detention of Children

-The United Nations Convention on the Rights of the Child called on states to "expeditiously and completely cease the detention of children on the basis of their immigration status" and "adopt alternatives to detention that allow children to remain with family members and/or guardians in non-custodial, community-based contexts while their immigration status is being resolved, consistent with their best interests, and with children's rights to liberty and family life."
+The UN Committee on the Rights of the Child has called on states to "expeditiously and completely cease the detention of children on the basis of their immigration status" and "adopt alternatives to detention that fulfil the best interests of the child" (para 78 and 79).

 For further information, visit the Global campaign website

 - « Faire évoluer vers les meilleures pratiques la prise en charge des enfants migrants en Suisse », 2017, Interpellation, Parlement suisse (French only);